-Ratification of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 will require the affirmative vote of a majority of the shares present (including virtually) or by proxy and entitled to vote at the Annual Meeting on this matter.
+Ratification of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 will require the affirmative vote of a majority of the shares present (including virtually) or by proxy and entitled to vote at the Annual Meeting on this matter.
+Abstentions will have the same effect as a vote "against" the ratification of Farber Hass Hurley LLP as our independent registered public accounting firm.

 For Proposal III - Advisory Vote to Approve the Compensation of Named Executive Officers, you may vote "FOR," "AGAINST" or "ABSTAIN."
-If you abstain from voting on Proposal III, your shares will be counted as present and entitled to vote for the purpose of establishing a quorum, but your abstention will have the same effect as a vote against the proposal.
+If you abstain from voting on Proposal III, your shares will be counted as present and entitled to vote for the purpose of establishing a quorum and your abstention will have the same effect as a vote against the proposal.
 If you hold your shares in street name, your broker, bank or other nominee may not vote your shares on Proposal III without instructions from you.
 Thus, if you hold your shares in street name and you do not instruct your broker how to vote with regard to Proposal III, no votes will be cast on your behalf, but your proxy will be counted for the purpose of establishing a quorum.

-The approval, on an advisory basis, of the compensation of our named executive officers will require the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting on this matter.
+The approval, on an advisory basis, of the compensation of our named executive officers requires the affirmative vote of a majority of the shares present (including virtually) or by proxy and entitled to vote at the Annual Meeting on this matter.
+Abstentions will have the effect of a vote "against" this proposal, and broker non-votes will have no effect.

-As an advisory vote, the outcome of the vote on this Proposal is not binding.
-However, our compensation committee, which is responsible for designing and administering our executive compensation programs, values the opinions expressed by our stockholders and will consider the outcome of this vote when making future executive compensation decisions.
+As an advisory vote, the result of this proposal is non-binding.
+Although the vote is non-binding, our Board and our compensation committee value the opinions of our stockholders and will consider the outcome of the vote when making future compensation decisions for our named executive officers.